mikiw/ReactWeb3/README.md

 later balances for eth and tokens will be calculated based on that data.
 So we can calculate the balances in specific block ranges.

-When page will load the first API call will make is to get last block number from etherscan so `0` should change to something near `15101234`.
+When page will load the first API call will get last block number from etherscan so `0` should change to something near `15101234`.

 If we want to calculate balance from the beginning we can just simply input `0` as `Start block`.